Lip Masks That Help Keep Lips Soft and Smooth Overnight

 Buying Guide

-Dry with visible flakes, but not painfully cracked A cushiony mask that softens overnight and smooths texture LANEIGE Lip Sleeping Mask
+Dry but not painfully cracked A cushiony mask that gives you an overnight barrier without feeling too heavy LANEIGE Lip Sleeping Mask

-Cracked, irritated, or corners splitting A strong occlusive barrier with minimal potential irritants Aquaphor Healing Ointment
+Cracked, irritated, or splitting A simple occlusive barrier with minimal fuss Aquaphor Healing Ointment

-Want results on a tight budget A thick mask texture that feels like more than basic balm e.l.f.
+Want a lower-cost mask-style option A thick balm that still tends to feel more substantial than a basic lip balm e.l.f.
 Holy Hydration!
 Lip Mask

 Quick Care Guide: Get More Out of Any Lip Mask